Work with us

 What We’re Looking For

-You don’t need experience, just a warm heart and a willingness to be there.
+You don’t need experience, just a willingness to help and serve.
 Ideally, you are:

 When?

-Please note that this is a volunteer role (unpaid), but it’s a lovely way to serve the church, meet people, and make a real difference just by showing up.
+Please note that this is a volunteer role (unpaid), but it’s a great way to serve, meet people, and support the life of the church in a practical way.

 Interested?

-We’d love to chat.
-Email church@sph.org if you’re keen!
+We’d love to hear from you.
+Email coffee.shop@sph.org if you’re keen!